MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 1. A list of organization units should appear.
 Double-tap (or double-click) the **Organization Units** row for the columns that aren't links.
 1. On the **Project Parameters** page, in the **Feature Control** field, select **Feature Control**.
 1. Select **Enable Copilot in time entry**, and then select **OK**.
-2. If instead you see the text **Disable Copilot in time entry**, this implies that the feature is already enabled.
+2. If instead you see the text **Disable Copilot in time entry**, it implies that the feature is already enabled.

 > [!NOTE]
 > To disable Copilot in time entry, follow the same steps, but select **Disable Copilot in time entry** in step 7.